zenml-io/zenml/src/zenml/zen_server/deploy/helm/README.md

 information, check the default [`values.yaml`](values.yaml) file.
 For full details of the configuration options, refer to the [ZenML documentation](https://docs.zenml.io/deploying-zenml/zenml-self-hosted/deploy-with-helm).

-### Basic Options

-- `zenml.replicaCount`: Number of ZenML server replicas.
-- `zenml.defaultUsername`: Default username to use for the server.
-- `zenml.defaultPassword`: Default password to use for the server.

-### Advanced Options

-Refer to the [`values.yaml`](values.yaml) file for a full list of configurable options.

 ## Telemetry

 The ZenML server collects anonymous usage data to help us improve the product.
 You can opt out by setting `zenml.analyticsOptIn` to false.